averagegeek/darksky/README.md

-# Darksky API Implementation in go
+# Darksky API Client Implementation in go

 A Simple implementation of a [darksky](https://darksky.net) API client.